apsking/Shoppr/README.md

 # Welcome to Shoppr

 Shoppr is an Android app to help people shop more efficiently.

-It was thought up by Alex and Chris, Who are also the two guys who have been working on developing the app.
-Hopefully there will be a beta release sometime in the future.
+Development by Alex King and Chris Spalding.
+We put this project together to try our hands at Android development, with a DB backend.

+*Update:* Development has been suspended as of June 2016.